evelynkyl/evelynkyl/README.md

 🤝 Collaboration

-I'm open to colloboarate on research and projects regarding NLP or ML :) Feel free to reach out to me!
+I'm open to collaborate on research and projects regarding NLP or ML :) Feel free to reach out to me!

 ### Contact
 - [Linkedin](https://www.linkedin.com/in/evelynkyl/)